-First American Home Warranty has two easy-to-understand plans along with a list of add-ons, including the unique First Class Upgrade that covers improperly installed or maintained items, permits fees, and other areas of your home.
+First American Home Warranty has two easy-to-understand plans along with a list of add-ons, including the unique First Class Upgrade that covers improperly installed or maintained items, permit fees, and other areas of your home.

 First American Home Warranty HVAC Coverage

-Unlike other home warranty providers on this list, such as Choice Home Warranty and Liberty Home Guard, First American doesn’t cap coverage on heating and cooling systems, so you can trust that your repairs will be covered no matter how much they cost.
+First American doesn’t cap coverage on heating and cooling systems, so you can trust that your repairs will be covered no matter how much they cost.
 Plus, there’s no dollar limit on refrigerant replacement, and if you purchase the First Class Upgrade for an additional monthly cost, refrigerant recapture, reclaim, and disposal will be covered as well.

 Although First American provides impressive coverage for HVAC systems without any per-item coverage limits, it doesn’t offer air conditioning coverage in either of its standard plans.
 Air conditioning coverage can only be added to your plan as an add-on for an additional $9 per month.
 This could be beneficial for homeowners who need their appliances and AC unit covered at a low cost.